stellarmagnet/openenterprise/README.md

 ... amongst many other planning/finance/collaboration features to maximize operational efficiency

-The Open Enterprise app should allow for the logo, colors, fonts to be customized so each organization can feel like the platform is theirs.
+Organizations should be able to customize the logo, colors and fonts so everyone can feel like the platform is theirs.

 # Next Steps

 We should look at the previous research in features done by the [Collaborative Technology Alliance](https://wiki.p2pfoundation.net/Collaborative_Technology_Alliance) and create an actionable and prioritized roadmap.

 Some of the forum, project and profile design patterns that are being prototyped by [Space Decentral](https://spacedecentral.net) can be enhanced and migrated toward this decentralized ecosystem and help "glue" together the apps.